 Miles rewards program is different than pretty much any other I’ve seen.
 Instead of offering straight gift cards or cash for a certain number of points (like FetchRewards or Ibotta do), they offer coupons.

 You can get a free trials, or 25% off of various brands by cashing in a certain number of miles.

-If you want to try and get a gift card they have a sweepstakes for a gift card to a chosen brand that cycles monthly.
+If you want to try and get a larger gift card for less money they have a sweepstakes for a gift card to a chosen brand that cycles monthly.